 2.1 Oregon ocean shrimp

 The semi-pelagic trawl fishery for ocean shrimp is state-managed and occurs across the three West Coast states (Washington, Oregon, California).
 While fishing vessels originate from each of the West Coast states, the fishery is centered around Oregon, with 67% of 9,140 mt US West Coast landings from 2003 to 2022 landed in Oregon ports (Pacific States Marine Fisheries Commission 2023).
 Fishery management actions are coordinated to be consistent among the states emphasizing: 1) reducing the chances of overfishing (i.e., size limit, season, number of vessels, harvest control rules based on population models) and 2) reducing bycatch (i.e., exclusion grates and light emitting diode fishing lights).
-Specific to limiting growth overfishing, the size limit employed (maximum count per pound of 160 shrimp) is intended to dissuade catch of small, fast growing age-one shrimp.
-Specific to limiting recruitment overfishing, managers periodically compare the derived relative cohort strength from the VPA to likely covariates to determine primary drivers of recruitment.
-While the fishery legally operates from April 1 to October 31, fishing is often delayed if individuals are expected to be small, and there are continuing conversations about whether to make this delay a permanent feature (S. Groth, pers. comm.).
+Specific to limiting growth overfishing, the size limit employed (currently a maximum count per pound of 160 shrimp, equivalent to a minimum average weight of 0.1 ounces/shrimp) is intended to dissuade catch of small, fast growing age-one shrimp.
+Specific to limiting recruitment overfishing, scientists periodically compare the derived relative cohort strength from the VPA to likely covariates (e.g., sea level height) to determine primary drivers of recruitment (Hannah and Jones 2014a, 2016; Groth and Hannah 2018; Groth 2022).
+While the fishery legally operates from April 1 to October 31, fishing is often delayed if individual shrimp are expected to be small, and there are continuing conversations about whether to make this delay a permanent feature (S. Groth, pers. comm.).
+These conversations are focused on changing the opening date along the entire range of the fishery, but proposed opening dates would continue to be consistent among the three states.

 Ocean shrimp mate in fall.
 Females carry externally fertilized eggs from around October to March, and release larvae in March and April after which the fishery opens (Butler 1980).
 Larvae inhabit the water column during the spring and summer, and then settle to the seafloor where they begin occasionally showing up in trawl catches as age-0s in September and October.
 Recruitment to the fishery is generally measured as the cohort strength of age-1 shrimp the following spring, one year after they were released as larvae.
 The first reproductive season is the winter between their first and second years (Butler 1980).
 Ocean shrimp are also sequential protandrous hermaphrodites (females are larger), and year class-strength impacts the observed sex ratios (Charnov and Hannah 2002; Charnov and Groth 2019).
-Natural mortality must be relatively high to support their short lifespans, but the rate is highly uncertain.
+Natural mortality must be relatively high to support their short lifespans (~3 years), but the rate is highly uncertain.
 In addition, natural mortality may be higher during the summer months due to increased predation from migratory Pacific hake (Merluccius productus), which have highest spatial overlap with shrimp during the summer (Hannah 1995).

-ODFW biologists perform sampling and processing to understand relative population cohort strength, sex ratios, growth, etc. As available, samples from fishery landings are obtained monthly from April to October in each of 12 distinct areas along the U.S. West Coast (Fig. S1).
+ODFW biologists perform sampling and processing to understand relative cohort strength, sex ratios, growth, etc. As available, samples from fishery landings are obtained monthly from April to October in each of 12 distinct areas along the U.S. West Coast (Fig. S1).
 ODFW biologists measure the carapace length (posterior dorsal point of the carapace to the posterior point of the orbit) of 400-600 individual shrimp each sampled month from each area.
 Ageing is developed by visualizing data stratified to month and area, identifying nadirs (i.e., low points between cohorts indicating an age break), then assigning ages 1, 2, or 3 depending on individual size of shrimp (Fig. S5; Zirges et al. 1981).
-This is considered a sufficiently reliable method because the three age classes are clearly defined in the length-frequency plots (Chang et al. 2012)
+This is considered a sufficiently reliable method because the three age classes are clearly defined in the length-frequency plots (Chang et al. 2012).
+For more details on ageing, see supplementary materials.

 2.2 Drivers of population dynamics